-Volunteer care work is one of the most worthwhile activities you can get involved in, whether it is in a developed or a developing country.
-Throughout the world, there are vast numbers of children who are orphaned, neglected or under-educated, and in need of love, general care and educational support.
+Volunteer care work with children abroad is one of the most worthwhile activities you can get involved in, whether it is in a developed or a developing country.
+Throughout the world, there are vast numbers of children who are orphaned, neglected or under-educated, and in need of general care and educational support.

 Care placements are a chance for volunteers on a school holiday, gap year or career break to really make a difference to children who would otherwise have little or no mental stimulation in their lives.
 People are often unaware of the impact they can have on another person's life, with even the smallest gesture.

 Care volunteers don’t need to be qualified or have previous experience.
 The only qualities that our volunteers need to possess are compassion for fellow human beings and a desire to improve the lives of those with domestic or physical circumstances less fortunate than their own.

 In some of our destinations, we also offer Care placements for volunteers who want to work with the elderly.
 Volunteers can help care for the elderly in Bolivia, Costa Rica, Fiji, Jamaica and Romania.

-Voluntary Care work in Orphanages and Care Centres with Projects Abroad
+Volunteer Work with Children in Orphanages and Care Centres